-According to the IUCN Red List of Threatened Species, the common water frog does not represent a “real” biological species but a hybridogenetic form between the two frogs: pool frog (Pelophylax lessonae) and marsh frog (Pelophylax ridibundus).
+According to the IUCN Red List of Threatened Species, the common water frog (Pelophylax esculentus) does not represent a “real” biological species but a hybridogenetic form between the two frogs: pool frog (Pelophylax lessonae) and marsh frog (Pelophylax ridibundus).
 Its conservation status is Least Concern.

 Being carnivorous, frogs (and toads) destroy a wide variety of invertebrates that harm plants in the garden, fields, orchards, and thus regulate their abundance; they also destroy bloodsucking mosquitos, botflies, blackflies, horseflies, as well as houseflies that spread various diseases and are harmful to humans.

 Interesting fact: The French have been eating common water frogs’ legs since the 12th century.

 Here are several photos of common water frogs I took in Pavilnys Regional Park, in Vilnius, Lithuania.